$10 (or less) gift ideas for everyone on your list

 Hand and foot masks

-Give the gift of self-care this season by gifting this luxurious combo of hand and foot masks.
-The disposable gloves, available in four formulas, are infused with nourishing ingredients to soothe and moisturize dry hands.
-The single-use socks, available in two formulas, help soften rough, dry feet and heels.
+Give the gift of self-care this season by gifting a luxurious combo of hand and foot masks.
+The disposable gloves, available in two formulas, are infused with natural-origin ingredients to hydrate and nourish dry hands.
+The single-use socks, available in two formulas, help soothe dry skin and wake up tired feet.

 $10 (or less) gifts for him